ProjectPODER/TowerBuilder_EN/docs/C1/Seccion4.md

 1. In GitHub, go to the repository's home page and open the folder where you want to create a file.
 2. Click on  _Create new file_, located above the upper-right corner of the file list.
 ![](https://help.github.com/assets/images/help/repository/create_new_file.png)
-3. On  _Name your file_ box, write the file name with its extension.
+3. On  _Name your file_ box, write the file's name with its extension.
 Use the forward slash (/) to create subdirectories.
    ![](https://help.github.com/assets/images/help/repository/new-file-name.png)
 4. Write the contents of the file in the _Edit new file_ tab.
 5. Always add the following file's start code to new files created: